Lansinoh Moms' Club

-During pregnancy, OB/GYNs and other healthcare providers support and guide moms through the prenatal period.
-For over 30 weeks, a pregnant woman typically meets with a healthcare provider for prenatal visits where both mom and baby are evaluated.
+During pregnancy, OB/GYNs and healthcare providers support and guide moms through the prenatal period.
+For over 30 weeks, a pregnant mom typically meets with a healthcare provider for prenatal visits where both mom and baby are evaluated.
 Birth plans may be discussed, and mom prepares to meet her baby.

 Feeling Unprepared